thiagopbarnabe/dapper-tutorial/docs/pages/api/dapper/dapper.md

 {% endhighlight %}

 ## Parameter
-Execute and queries method can use parameter from different way:
+Execute and queries method can use parameters from multiple different ways:

 - [Anonymous](/parameter-anonymous)
 - [Dynamic](/parameter-dynamic)